osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 $$ V = R(s, a) $$

 In this sense, it can be adopted by either theory.
-Classicalism will formalize these steps and provide the agent with the necessary primitives: actions, values and the like, while connectionism (as evidence in deep-q learning, for example) will simply provide the agent with feedback calculated via back-propogation.
+Classicalism will formalize these steps and provide the agent with the necessary primitives: actions, values and the like, while connectionism (as evidenced in deep-Q learning, for example) will simply provide the agent with feedback, calculated via back-propogation.

+### Conclusion

+To conclude: we saw how the computational theory of mind/cognition is a general thesis that developed along with functionalism, an attempt to see cognition as a computational process that could differ in its medium as the underlying action remain the same.
+We also saw how, within the computational theory of cognition, there are several competing views.
+The two main ones are, as we saw, classicalism and connectionism.
+All contemporary cognitive scientists are computationalists (or, I suppose, they should be), but beyond that, they differ.
+Thus, any given model of behavior or learning can be implemented by either version of the computational theory.

+Classicalism eventually fell out of favor in the shadow of connectionism; however, connectionism isn't without problem of its own.
+However, that will have to wait for another post.

 ---